Best & Worst Porsche Cayenne Years

 Porsche Cayenne Generations

 Back in 2002, Porsche shook things up by introducing the Cayenne as a 2003 model.
-This wasn’t just another SUV – it was Porsche’s first venture into the SUV market, and boy, did they come out swinging.
+This wasn’t just another SUV – it was Porsche’s first foray into the SUV market, and boy, did they come out swinging.

 The Cayenne wasn’t your typical family hauler.
 It was a game-changer that blended sporty performance with SUV practicality.
 Powerful engines?
 Check.
 Exceptional handling?
 You bet.
 Luxurious interior?
 Absolutely.
 The Cayenne set a new benchmark for what a performance SUV could be.